 Orthodontic treatment fixes malocclusions, which are issues with the positioning, spacing or alignment of the jaws and teeth.
-Dr. Tabakman, Dr. Bloome and Dr. Muller are certified specialists in orthodontics with the expertise to correct a wide range of orthodontic problems, even those that are extremely complex.
+Dr. Tabakman, Dr. Bloome and Dr. Khan are certified specialists in orthodontics with the expertise to correct a wide range of orthodontic problems, even those that are extremely complex.
 To learn more about how we can help perfect your smile, schedule a free consultation at Houston Orthodontic Specialists online or by calling us at (713) 667-6000 (Bellaire) or (281) 752-4222 (West Houston).
 While every smile is unique, these are some of the common issues we treat:

 When there isn’t enough room in the jaw to accommodate all of the teeth, it’s called crowding and teeth will often overlap, twist or get pushed forward or back.
 It can be the result of an imbalance in the jaw-to-tooth-size relationship, primary teeth falling out too early or permanent teeth erupting incorrectly.
 Crowded teeth are harder to clean, which may lead to tooth decay and gum disease.